stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 # Specifying Execution Paramters

-This section describes the settings for the Java SDK 2.x, you can use the settings here for Python following the [Python pipeline options](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python#setting-other-cloud-dataflow-pipeline-options).
+This section describes the settings for Java SDK 2.x, you can do the same settings here for Python following the [Python pipeline options](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python#setting-other-cloud-dataflow-pipeline-options).

-If you use Java and Apache Maven, you need to run Maven command to create the Maven project containing the Apache Beam WordCount example.
-Note, you only need the last four line if you are behind a proxy, otherwise, feel free to skip it.
+If you use Java and Apache Maven, you need to run the following command to create the Maven project containing the Apache Beam WordCount source code.
+Note, you only need the last four lines if you are behind a proxy, otherwise, feel free to skip them.

 ```
 $ mvn archetype:generate \